jalasantosh/tasks2/README.md

 # tasks2

-this task are related to advanced core java concepts this tasks are related to React-App to create a payrollcalculator application
+This task are related to advanced core java concepts

+This tasks are related to React-App to create a payrollcalculator application